eligolfer91/endamat_chess/README.md

 **Use in own GUI:** To use the own GUI you need to download and install the module Pygame.
 The program should be independent on OS, but please let me know if any issues arise if you run it in any other OS than Windows.

 # Own GUI
 Playing Endamat Chess in its own GUI is very simple.
-You can run the command "python gui.py" in the terminal, in the folder where the game is located.
-Or you can open up gui.py in your favorite IDE and play from there.
+You can run the command "python gui_main.py" in the terminal from the gui folder.
+Or you can open up gui_main.py in your favorite IDE and play from there.
 <figure>
     <img src='https://user-images.githubusercontent.com/59540119/107938077-1cd53380-6f85-11eb-91ed-0051704c616b.png' alt='missing' width="70%" height="70%" />
     <figcaption><i>Sample view of the Endamat Chess GUI during a game against the AI in the opening stage.</i></figcaption>